Topological Spectral Bands with Frieze Groups

 The pure mathematics literature abounds with results on the K-theories of group $C^\ast$-algebras.
-One of the most effective tools of computations is the Baum-Connes assembly map \cite{BaumIHES1982,BaumProceedings1988,Baum1987, BaumContMath1994,BaumEM2000}, which more often than not reduces the task to computing equivariant K-homologies of topological spaces (see \cite{AparicioANC2019} for a status report).
+One of the most effective tools of computations is the Baum-Connes assembly map \cite{BaumIHES1982,BaumProceedings1988,Baum1987, BaumContMath1994,BaumEM2000}, which more often than not reduces the task to computing equivariant K-homologies of topological spaces (see \cite{AparicioANC2019} for a status report and \cite{GomiIJM2021} for a direct application related to ours).
 Davis and L\"uck \cite{DavisLueck} have unified several existing assembly maps, which then enabled L\"uck and Stamm \cite{LueckStamm} to formally derive the K-theories of all crystallographic groups in arbitrary dimensions and, explicitly, the K-theories of all wallpaper groups (see also \cite{YangThesis}).
-While we hope that these results and methods will soon become a major source of inspiration in materials science, we will use them here only for validations and comparisons.
-This is because we want to showcase for the reader the simpler but less powerful computations based on the equivariant Chern character \cite{Baum1987,Lueck2002} (see Th.
-6.1 of \cite{Mislin03}), which can only resolve the non-torsion component of the $K_0$-groups.\footnote{This is entirely sufficient in our case.}

-Resolving just the $K_0$-groups is not sufficient because we also need to identify explicit bases, represented by explicit elements from the stabilized algebra.
-As already pointed out in \cite{Echterhoff2010}, the Baum-Connes machinery is not always an effective tools in this respect.
+While we hope that these results and methods will soon become a major source of inspiration in materials science, we will use them here only as a reference, as we will showcase simpler but less powerful computations based on the equivariant Chern character \cite{Baum1987,Lueck2002} (see Th.
+6.1 of \cite{Mislin03}), which can only resolve the non-torsion component of the $K_0$-groups.\footnote{This is entirely sufficient in our case.} As already pointed out in \cite{Echterhoff2010}, the Baum-Connes machinery is not always an effective tools in this respect.
 For crystallographic groups of low dimensions, the methods based on non-commutative CW-complexes developed in \cite{McAlisterPhD2005} are capable to deliver both the $K_0$-groups and sets of generators.
 Other more direct methods for specific crystallographic groups can be found in \cite{Cuntz82,HadfieldJOP2004}.
 We will use some of these sources when listing the generator of the $K_0$-groups of the frieze group $C^\ast$-algebras.
 While this is sufficient for the simple frieze groups invoked by our study, more systematic methods for resolving the bases of the $K_0$-groups are yet to be developed for the space groups in higher dimensions.